 Can I cut light strips?

 You sure can.
-All light strips can be cut, just make sure you cut them in groups of 3 LEDs.
+All light strips can be cut, just make sure you cut them into groups of 3 LEDs.
 Most times there are cut marks.
 If there are no light strip cut marks there should be copper solder points in groups of 3 Light emitting diodes.

-The 5050 SMD light strip is also commonly referred to as, triple core strips They have a sticky backing tape which is used to attach the light strip to the handrail.
+The 5050 SMD light strip is also commonly referred to as, triple-core strips They have a sticky backing tape which is used to attach the light strip to the handrail.

 Some people have commented that the older cheaper 5050 light strips had fake 3m sticky backing tape on them.
 This tape would fail after extended run times of the lights due to heat.
 The consequence is your LED strip lighting would fall off.

 A way to fix this if you have fake 3m tape is to either run a small line of hot glue, e6000 or silicone along one or both sides of the LED strip lighting.
 This would help to hold it in place.

 The other way to hold your lighting strip upside down is to use GriverStrip Light Mounting Brackets, they are fixing clips that are transparent and go over your strip light and attach via a screw to one side.
 They come in a pack of 100.
 They are especially good outside if moisture gets under the 3m tape and destroys the glue over time.

 With 11.15mm hollow distance, 3mm hollow height, they are ideal for 3528/5050/5630/3014 SMD LED waterproof strip light that are10mm wide.
 We recommend using 3-6pcs for each 1 meter of strip lighting.